Muchova upsets Barty and will face Brady in Australian semis

 “I just overplayed,” Barty said.
 “I just pressed a little bit too much, and gave up too many cheap errors at some pretty critical times.”

-Muchova's only other victory over a Top 5 player was against No. 3 Karolina Pliskova at Wimbledon in 2019.
+Brady was in a two-week hard lockdown before the Australian Open because she was among the players who shared a charter flight to Australia with someone who later tested positive for COVID-19.

-Brady was in a two-week had lockdown before the Australian Open because she was among the players who shared a charter flight to Australia with someone who later tested positive for COVID-19.
+The tradeoff for that initially was some freedom of movement in Australia.

-The former UCLA star reached her first major semifinal at the U.S. Open in September before losing to eventual champion Naomi Osaka.
+Crowds of up to 30,000 a day, roughly 50% of what's normally seen at the tournament, were allowed into Melbourne Park — although the daily attendance never topped 22,500 — before the lockdown was imposed.

 Comments